 You can check the current ISS location here; there are also a number of websites, programs and apps that give you more detailed information and predictions of when it will be over your location.
 It’s also not a bad idea to check on the current status of the ISS onboard radios, which you can do here.
 The do turn them off during extravehicular activity (EVAs).

-There is also a Slow Scan TV (SSTV) radio on the ISS, but it is temporarily out of commission.
-We were receiving it last year.
+There is also a Slow Scan TV (SSTV) radio on the ISS, but it is currently stowed away.
+We were receiving it last year and special events are sometimes scheduled during the year.
+We’ve also added a quick reference to SSTV on our website.

 Amateur Radio Satellites